 Of the 3,000 tons of gold mined each year, every ounce of gold is PRE-SOLD.
 Who is buying all of the gold?
 Since the 2007 credit-collapse, Chinese, Russian, Indian, and Middle Eastern purchases of gold bullion have been unprecedented.
 Buyers from the Near and Far East [VietNam, Turkey, Singapore, Hong Kong, Shanghai, Dubai, Bangkok, etc.] are vacuuming available bullion supplies on every price-dip.
 (Recently, Russian buying has dwarfed purchases by China!)

-In the last nine years, there has been a massive draw-down of deliverable gold at the LBMA [London Bullion Market Association] and the NY COMEX [New York Commodities Exchange].
-As a result of “scrap” shortages, the world’s five major refineries have waiting lists for deliveries of pure bullion.
-Today, warehouse inventories of available “Good Delivery Bars” [400 oz gold bars, 1,000 oz silver bars] are extremely low at major bullion banks.
+In the last ten years, there has been a massive draw-down of deliverable gold at the London Bullion Market Assn.
+[LBMA] and the New York Commodities Exchange [COMEX].
+As a result of scrap shortages, the world’s five major refineries have waiting lists for deliveries of pure bullion.
+Warehouse inventories of available “Good Delivery Bars” [400 oz gold bars, 1,000 oz silver bars] are extremely low at bullion banks.

-Two of the bullion banks under pressure are JPMorganChase Bank — JPMorganChase is custodian of “SLV” the silver ETF (Exchange Traded Fund) and the Hong Kong & Shanghai Banking Corp — HSBC is custodian of “GLD” the gold ETF.
+Two of the bullion banks under pressure are JPMorganChase Bank and the Hong Kong & Shanghai Banking Corp.
+JPMorganChase is custodian of “SLV” the silver ETF (Exchange Traded Fund) and HSBC is custodian of “GLD” the gold ETF.

 PAPER SILVER • PAPER GOLD